Warning!: Writing for this guide began during Beta Version 0.3.1. Some changes may have occurred between early writing and the game’s official launch.

 After the conversation ends, Jaethal will join your party.
 Except for possibly your protagonist, she’s the best combatant you’ve encountered thus far, being an Inquisitor with fair combat stats, save some questionably low HP for a front-line fighter.
 She also has access to divine spells, although if you were looking for a healer… well, she’s pretty much the opposite of that, as she channels negative energy.
 This allows her to heal herself well enough (Inflict Light Wounds will heal undead, just as Cure Light Wounds - and similar spells - will harm them), but that’ll do precious little for the majority of your companions.
 On top of that her high Persuasion, Perception, Knowledge (Arcana) and Lore (Religion) skills may come in handy down the line.

 Or in the case of Perception, immediately.
 She mentioned traps ahead, ones that are harmless enough to her, but will wound the living.
 That being the case, send her forward to scout for traps.
-Their Difficulty Check is so laughably low (DC 5) that she can’t possibly fail to detect them, and while she’s not good at disarming them (largely thanks to the Chainmail she wears) she also can’t be hurt by them, so there’s no harm in having her try.
+Their Difficulty Check is so laughably low [Perception 5] that she can’t possibly fail to detect them, although you’ll need to rely on Linzi to disarm them [Trickery 10].
+Or failing that, you can just use Jaethal to trigger them, as she can’t be hurt by these traps.

 Note: Now might be a good time to alter your party formation a bit.
 You can change the order of characters in the party by dragging their icon forward or backward on the party bar at the bottom center of the screen.
 Depending on your protagonist’s class, altering your formation so that either Jaethal alone, or Jaethal and your protagonist are leading the way - it’s safest to lead with characters who have higher HP and Armor Class.